Private Equity in Hong Kong

-And people in leadership positions like MDs, VPs, Directors, and Partners all visit the similar places.
+And people in leadership positions like MDs, VPs, Directors, and Partners all visit similar places.
 So if you can locate anyone, go over and connect with them.
 Tell your story and learn from them.
 Ask for any suggestion and add value.
 It will open floodgates of opportunities for you.

-Hong Kong is a place where the working hours are almost similar like New York and London.
+Hong Kong is a place where the working hours are almost similar to New York and London.
 But you don’t need to be on your toes for finding investments.
-There would be many investments which are in the pipeline; however, as private equity professional you will do less financial modeling and will need to do a lot of administrative work and cold calling.
+There would be many investments that are in the pipeline; however, as a private equity professional, you will do less financial modeling and will need to do a lot of administrative work and cold calling.

 Salaries in Private Equity in Hong Kong

 Normally people don’t leave private equity firms in Hong Kong as the pay is quite good in the higher rung.
 But if you want to leave private equity anyway, here’re three options you have –

-- You can leave and try out your luck in investment banking (though the things wouldn’t be pretty easy for you, but your private equity experience will certainly help).
+- You can leave and try out your luck in investment banking (though the things wouldn’t be pretty easy for you, your private equity experience will certainly help).

 - You can take internal transfer and go back to your country (if you’re a foreigner).

 - You can leave the job and start your own business.

-In Hong Kong, Private Equity market is quite good, but the job market isn’t that attractive.
+In Hong Kong, the Private Equity market is quite good, but the job market isn’t that attractive.
 You need to be top-notch to be able to get access to the top private equity firms in Hong Kong.
-But if you can get an opportunity in Hong Kong and you can stick to it for few years, your future would be magnificent.
+But if you can get an opportunity in Hong Kong and you can stick to it for a few years, your future would be magnificent.

-This has been an overview of Private Equity in Hong Kong, services offered, list of top private equity firms in Hong Kong, culture, salaries, jobs and exit opportunities.
+This has been an overview of Private Equity in Hong Kong, services offered, a list of top private equity firms in Hong Kong, culture, salaries, jobs, and exit opportunities.
 You may also have a look at the following –